-- Arrival information.
-Gaspé is a customs port of entry for commercial vessels but is not a quarantine station; refer to ATL 100 General Information for details about the Quarantine Regulations.
-Extensions to the de-ratting certificate can be issued there in accordance with the International Health Regulations. - Regulations.
+- Regulations.
 Public Ports and Public Port Facilities Regulations apply to vessels at berth, at anchor, maneuvering or otherwise under way in the harbour. - 323 The Harbour master has full authority over vessels in the harbour and may order them to move, use tugs, moor or anchor at designated locations. - Mooring.
 The public wharf is 231 m long and 34 m wide and has two berths, 1 and 2.
 The respective lengths of the mooring berths are 180 m and 175 m.
-See the chart for depths.

-- 325 A cathodic protection system is installed on the wharf.
+See the chart for depths. - 325 A cathodic protection system is installed on the wharf.
 When berthing at the wharf, operating procedures must be observed to prevent damage to vessels. - 326 Supplies.
-Fresh water (seasonal) and fuel are available. - Port services.
+Fresh water (seasonal) and fuel are available.

+- Port services.
 Minor repairs, stevedores and moorage are available. - 328 Transportation.
 Gaspé is connected to the provincial road system.
-There is a regional airport nearby. - There are many conspicuous oil tanks in the vicinity of the wharf. - a 330 West of the wharf there is an outfall pipe extending 142 m from the shore.
-The depth at the outer end of the outfall pipe is 10.6 m. - ruins of a slipway and an abandoned pipeline joining the wharf to shore.
+There is a regional airport nearby. - There are many conspicuous oil tanks in the vicinity of the wharf. - 330 West of the wharf there is an outfall pipe extending 142 m from the shore.
+The depth at the outer end of the outfall pipe is 11.8 m. - ruins of a slipway and an abandoned pipeline joining the wharf to shore.
 There is a shipyard (Chantier Naval Forillon) about 200 m south of the wharf.
-The shipyard has
+The shipyard has an 800-ton capacity slipway with a 200-ton transfer system and a workshop. - 332 Banc de Lourdes is an area of shoal water extending nearly 0.5 mile NW of Pointe de Lourdes.
+The entrance to Bassin du Sud-Ouest lies between Pointe de